-Our lunch destination, the Seafood Ristorante on Bruce Embankment has magnificent sea views over West Sands Beach to the sea.
+For lunch, we recommend the Seafood Ristorante on Bruce Embankment.
+It has magnificent sea views over West Sands Beach to the sea.

 The restaurant is bright and airy with an open kitchen and pizza oven.
 They specialize in seasonal Scottish cooking with an Italian twist.

-The staff were very friendly and talked us through the menu of seafood specialties.
+The staff are very friendly and talk you through the menu of seafood specialties.
 You can see some of the dishes here, as well as our trip to Kingsbarns distillery and all of our adventures in Edinburgh.

-We tried a fantastic starter of hand dived Ardnamurchan scallops, baked in the shell, Asian style.
+Try the hand dived Ardnamurchan scallops, baked in the shell, Asian style as a starter.

-Our starter of Scottish mackerel with flame grilled young leeks, buttermilk and kohlrabi was from the weekday lunch menu, great value at £17.50 for two courses.
+A starter of Scottish mackerel with flame grilled young leeks, buttermilk and kohlrabi from the weekday lunch menu was great value at £17.50 for two courses.

-Each course was equally impressive, with a superb red mullet, pepperonata and aubergine main course.
+Each course is equally impressive, with a superb red mullet, pepperonata and aubergine main course.

-Other highlights included fritto misto, East Neuk crab spaghettini pasta with crab, chili and parsley, and a dessert of zabaglione with a homemade Madeleine.
+Other highlights include fritto misto, East Neuk crab spaghettini pasta with crab, chili and parsley, and a dessert of zabaglione with a homemade Madeleine.

-We passed St Andrews Castle on our way to our next destination.
-I’d have loved to have time to stop and explore as the ruins are so picturesque.
+You’ll pass St Andrews Castle on the way to your next destination.
+Allow some time to stop and explore as the ruins are so picturesque.
 Parts of this former bishop’s palace date from the 13th century and there’s a unique underground mine.

 You’ll learn a lot about the history of whisky and get to tour the distillery itself.
 Barley grown in Fife is combined with pure mineral-rich water in an aquifer, then milled, mashed, fermented and distilled.
 Only 33 casks a week are made, with maturation in oak casks for a minimum of 3 years.

-We really enjoyed tasting the different gins including their small batch gin infused with elderflower and citrus, as well as the distinctive spiced gin.
+Visitors really enjoy tasting the different gins including their small batch gin infused with elderflower and citrus, as well as the distinctive spiced gin.

 Have you ever been to St Andrews and Fife?